What are SBA Loans?

 How does the SBA Loan Program work?

 While the SBA administers the program, small business owners still must apply to a third-party, private lender.
-There are three types of lending institutions that an SBA applicant can apply to commercial banks, credit unions, or alternative loan facilitators, like United Capital Source.
+There are three types of lending institutions that an SBA applicant can apply to: commercial banks, credit unions, or alternative loan facilitators, like United Capital Source.
+For most SBA loan programs, you should seek out an SBA-approved lender, as these lenders participate in the SBA program and can help match you to the appropriate loan type.

-So, the first step in the process is finding a lender.
+The first step in the process is to find a lender.
 You should find a lender with experience servicing the type of loan you need and experience funding businesses in your industry.
 You can review our guide on the best SBA lenders for more tips and tools for finding the right lender.
+For SBA microloans, note that these are often facilitated by intermediary lenders, which are nonprofit community organizations that set more flexible eligibility criteria and provide smaller loan amounts.

 Note: for SBA CDC/504 loans, you first need to find a Certified Development Company (CDC) that you can partner with on the loan.

-Once you submit the application, the lender sends it to the SBA, which determines if it will guarantee a portion of the loan.
-If working with a preferred SBA lender, it can approve the loan without authorization from the SBA.
+Once you apply, the lender sends it to the SBA, which determines if it will guarantee a portion of the loan.
+When working with a preferred SBA lender, the lender can approve the loan without requiring authorization from the SBA.
+Credit approval is subject to both lender and SBA guidelines, as well as borrower qualifications and program restrictions.

 Once the SBA signs off on guaranteeing the loan, the lender finalizes the underwriting process and closes the loan.
 Depending on the type of loan and the lender, it can take anywhere from 10 business days to several months to complete an SBA loan and get your funds.